davidreyblanco/accessibility/README.md

-# accesibility
+# Overview
-Accesibility indices Madrid
+It contains a serie of accessibility indices for H3 grid at 9 and 10 resolutions